clauswilke/dataviz/docs/visualizing_distributions_II.md

 <p class="caption">(\#fig:county-populations-tail-log-log)(ref:county-populations-tail-log-log)</p>
 </div>

 As a second example, I will use the distribution of word frequencies for all words that appear in the novel Moby Dick.
 This distribution follows a perfect power law.
-When plotted as descending ecdf on a log-log plot, we see a nearly perfect straight line (Figure \@ref(fig:word-counts-tail-log-log)).
+When plotted as descending ecdf with logarithmic axes, we see a nearly perfect straight line (Figure \@ref(fig:word-counts-tail-log-log)).

 (ref:word-counts-tail-log-log) Distribution of word counts in the novel Moby Dick.
 Shown is the relative frequency of words that occur at least that many times in the novel versus the number of times words are used.